navkar/Predictions/README.md

 * Stock market crash by March - June 2023. **(S&P 500 will go down to 3200)**
   - Mortals will be worried about pensions, 401Ks losing value.
 People will start questioning why the fund management fees are so high?
   - Weakening of company's earnings being factored into the indexes.
-  - Mass death of irrevelant public companies (100% chance) that dont have a +ve cash flow.
+  - Mass death of irrevelant public companies which do not have a positive cash flow.
+(100% chance)
 * Gold prices will be up in 2023, exceeding $2500/ounce after a crash.
 Note there will be a 'V' shaped recovery for gold after touching the bottom. (https://goldprice.org/)

 > The desire of gold is not for gold.
 It is for the means of freedom and benefit. ― Ralph Waldo Emerson